Isle of Wight Guru

 I'm pretty sure 'soft play areas' didn't exist when I was a child.

-Don't worry, I'm not going to start a tabloid columnist's rant about the nanny state, I just don't think anyone had thought of opening one when I would have been the target audience.
+Don't worry, I'm not going to start a tabloid columnist's rant about children spending too long indoors, I just don't think anyone had thought of opening one when I would have been the target audience.

 Either that or my parents couldn't bear the thought of spending Saturday in a ball pool and made efforts to avoid them.